November 27, 2018

 November 26, 2018

-Today John and I rented a car and drove around the island.
+Today John and I rented a car and drove around St. John’s.
 We saw this pretty church called St. George and then we drove to the Devil’s Bridge.
 We then drove to Our Lady of Perpetual Help on the way to the rainforest.
 After driving through the rainforest, we drove back to St. John’s Harbor.

 November 25, 2018